 Few of the three million or so passengers who fill almost a thousand trains every day notice the mass of decorative detail.
 A “British” lion and Indian tiger stand guard at the entrance, and the exterior is festooned with sculptures executed at the Bombay Art School by the Indian students of John Lockwood Kipling, Rudyard’s father.
 Among them are grotesque mythical beasts, monkeys, plants and medallions of important personages.
 To minimize the sun’s impact, stained glass was employed, decorated with locomotives and elephant images.
 Above it all, the statue of “Progress” stands atop the massive central dome.

-One regrettable addition to the station’s fixtures is the polished black marble memorial next to its main entrance commemorating the 58 passengers and staff gunned down by terrorists during the 26/11 attack.
+A polished black marble memorial next to the station’s main entrance commemorates the 58 passengers and staff gunned down by terrorists during the 26/11 attack.